 Another key reason to move away from Slack is because the software doesn't allow you to customize the interface and work on collaboration features and apps that will meet your specific needs.
 That’s a big deal for companies since customizable solutions can speed up deployment and user adoption.

 Slack requires third-party apps for crucial features

 The fact that Slack is a “Software as a Service” causes some concern for users that deal with high sensitive information.
-As safe as SaaS can be, it can suffer from security breaches and you may have information leaks, and it has already happened with Slack.
+As safe as SaaS can be, it can suffer from data security breaches and you may have information leaks.
+Unfortunately, data breaches have already happened with Slack.

 Slack users complain that they need to install third party apps in order to send voice messages, so you might start wondering what happens to your data once you’re obliged to grant them access to it.

 The best way to prevent this is to place your data in an infrastructure where companies don’t share the same servers, like Rocket.Chat does.
 When hackers try to steal data from the cloud, they would get access to only one server instead of millions of them.

 Closed-source software served as SaaS means that the data of all 12.5 million Slack users are stored together, so this data cluster becomes very attractive for hackers, which was the case in July this year when hackers were able to access Twitter internal systems through Slack and took over more than 130 high-profile Twitter accounts.

 Watch our webinar to find out in what other ways can messaging apps expose your data.

 Team collaboration tools are shaping the way businesses see communication nowadays.
 As a McKinsey survey points out, users at companies expect deeper structural and organizational changes.
 For example, 66% of them expect day-to-day work to become more project-based instead of team or function-based, as 72% expect teams can self-organize way better.